vitiral/notes/embedded/upython.md

 You can now mount with `./mount.sh` and unmount with `./mount.sh -u`

 Change "folder" to whatever your library is called and it should be plug and play!

+You can see this all in action in my [microtb library](https://github.com/cloudformdesign/microtb)